 - The Bruce Trail

-Follow these key organizations on Twitter for the most up-to-date information for those spontaneous hiking excursions.
+I also follow these sites on Twitter for the most up-to-date information for those spontaneous hiking excursions.

 - If the weather forecast is calling for rain or overcast skies, don’t shy away from a hike.
 It’s probably the best time to go as fewer people may be on the trails, and you can still get some great close-up shots of colourful leaves.